aartikov/Sesame/loading/README.md

 ```

 ### Error handling
-Loading shows a fullscreen error as `State.Error` if there is no previously loaded data.
-If data is already loaded and refreshing failed than state is not changed to `State.Error`, so some error dialog is required.
+Loading shows an error as `State.Error` if there is no previously loaded data.
+If refreshing fails when some data has already been loaded an error dialog should be shown on top.
 To do it use `handleErrors` method:

 ```kotlin
     init {